MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 1. Collect Required Documents:

-• Medical certificates from a government-recognized hospital.
+• Medical certificates from a government-recognised hospital.

 • Treatment documents and prescriptions for critical illness claims.